 The objective of the Skills Development and Transformation programme is to focus on attracting, developing and retaining skills.
-B-BBEE has been identified as a key priority for the DCC, in terms of both promoting the development of Black-owned chemicals manufacturing enterprises and the enhanced transformation profile of established business.
-The DCC has also prioritised the development of the youth and new-entrants into the chemicals manufacturing sector through its skills and training programmes.
+B-BBEE has been identified as a key priority for the DCC, in terms of both promoting the development of Black-owned chemicals manufacturing enterprises, addressing geographical inequalities through supporting township-based innovators, and the improved transformation profile of established business.
+The DCC has also prioritised the development of the youth and new entrants into the chemicals manufacturing sector through its skills and training programmes.

 Management Development Programme

 The objective of the Management Development Programme (MDP) is to equip chemicals managers with the necessary competence to not only implement their organisations’ strategic objectives, but to help them build their skills in managing people.

 The DCC continues to deliver its well supported Graduate Development Programme (GDP).
 This programme is targeted at graduates with degrees or diplomas in a chemical related field, as well as support staff in the industry.
 This programme is aimed at developing new entrant professional skills within the local chemical industry and provides chemical firms with engineers and professionals that have well rounded business skills to complement their technical qualifications.

 Chemical Operator Training

 This programme attempt to improve the lean thinking by operator level staff to reduce wastes and operate more effectively.
 The programme empowers team leaders to drive lean manufacturing best practice on the shop floor.